cvdabbeele/cloudOneOnAWS/README.md

 #### Shared AWS Accounts

-If you share an AWS account with a co-worker, make sure that you both use different project names and that one project name is not a subset of the other one: eg cloudone and cloudone01 would be bad, but cloudone01 and cloudone02 would be fine  (I know... there is room for improvement here)
+If you share an AWS account with a co-worker, make sure that you both use different project names and that one project name is not a subset of the other one: eg cloudone and cloudone01 would be bad, but cloudone01 and cloudone02 would be fine  (I know... there is room for improvement in the scirpt here)

 ### AWS Service Limits
 The AWS Region that you will use must have: